What Is a Customer Success Manager & What Do They Do for a Business?

 6. Managing Expectations

 Part of being a problem solver is managing expectations.
 While you certainly want to meet every need the customer has, there are going to be scenarios where this isn’t possible.
-When this does happen, you need to manage the customer’s expectations so they don’t feel let down by the solution you’ve provided.
+When this does happen, I recommend you manage the customer’s expectations so they don’t feel let down by the solution you’ve provided.

 Empathy is a core component of any customer service role.
 The more you can relate to what your customers are going through, the easier it will be to identify effective solutions.
-Even if you don’t have any experience in their industry or role, you need to be capable of understanding the emotions that customers are feeling when they reach out to you.
+Even if you don’t have any experience in their industry or role, I think it’s essential that you’re capable of understanding the emotions that customers are feeling when they reach out to you.

 8. Active Listening

-Active listening is the practice of listening to what your customers have to say then repeating it back to them in their own words to show you understand what they meant.
-Active listening builds rapport with customers because it shows that you genuinely care about their success and understand the frustration or confusion they’re going through.
+Active listening is the practice of listening to what your customers have to say and then repeating it back to them in your own words to show you understand what they meant.
+In my experience, active listening builds rapport with customers because it shows that you genuinely care about their success and understand the frustration or confusion they’re going through.

 9. Teaching/Mentoring

 Oftentimes, the customer success manager is viewed as the product expert.
 Since you represent the company, you should know its products inside and out and be able to teach others how to use them as well.
-The best teachers can effectively communicate advice in a way that’s easy to understand, interesting to hear about, and relevant to the listener.
+In my experience, the best teachers can effectively communicate advice in a way that’s easy to understand, interesting to hear about, and relevant to the listener.

 10. Technical Skill

-Similar to the point above, it’s not just enough to understand your company’s products; You need to have a feel for all of the products your customers are using in their day-to-day work as well.
-This will give you a sense of their workflow and how you can help them utilize your company’s products to their fullest potential.
+Similar to my point above, it’s not just enough to understand your company’s products — you need to have a feel for all of the products your customers are using in their day-to-day work as well.
+This will give you a sense of their workflow and how you can help them use your company’s products to their fullest potential.

 12. Strategic Planning